 I’m sure you’ve all had the unfortunate experience of applying falsie glue to your lash line and then realizing that not only did it stick, but it’s also hard to remove.

-Even more frustrating is to remove strip lash glue while maintaining your eyelash extensions!
+Even more frustrating is removing strip lash glue while maintaining your eyelash extensions!

 You could try everything from eye makeup remover, oil-based cleansers, olive oil, and even intense rubbing.
 But all these methods would ruin your lash extensions.